 - i.
-Preparation of the patient for colon resection for cancer - The key surgical aspects of oncologic colon procedures, including right hemicolectomy, extended right hemicolectomy, left colectomy, sigmoid colectomy, and total abdominal colectomy - iii.
+Preparation of the patient for colon resection for cancer - The key surgical aspects of oncologic colon procedures, including right hemicolectomy, extended right hemicolectomy, left colectomy, sigmoid colectomy, and total abdominal colectomy. - iii.
 The role of minimally invasive techniques in the surgical management of colon cancer - iv.
-The prognosis for colon cancer based on intra-operative and histopathologic findings - v.
+The prognosis for colon cancer based on intra-operative and histopathologic findings. - v.
 The role of prophylactic oophorectomy - vi.
-The surgical management of acute obstructive colon cancer, perforated colon cancer, synchronous colon cancer and unsuspected metastatic disease - vii.
-The indications, contra-indications, and complications of enoluminal stenting in the management of large bowel obstruction secondary to an obstructing colon cancer - viii.
-The most common complication of the procedures and their timely management e.
-Surgical Management of Rectal Cancer
+The surgical management of acute obstructive colon cancer, perforated colon cancer, synchronous colon cancer, and unsuspected metastatic disease - vii.
+The indications, contraindications, and complications of endoluminal stenting in the management of large bowel obstruction secondary to an obstructing colon cancer. - viii.
+The most common complication of the procedures and their timely management

+E. Surgical Management of Rectal Cancer

 - i.
-The role of a multidisciplinary approach in the evaluation and management of rectal cancer - Multimodality treatment for rectal cancer, including indications, limitations, risks and outcomes of neoadjuvant therapy for unfavorable rectal cancer; indications, limitations, risks and outcomes of adjuvant therapy - iii.
+The role of a multidisciplinary approach in the evaluation and management of rectal cancer - Multimodality treatment for rectal cancer, including indications, limitations, risks, and outcomes of neoadjuvant therapy for unfavorable rectal cancer; indications, limitations, risks and outcomes of adjuvant therapy. - iii.
 The prognostic significance of complete and near-complete pathologic response to neoadjuvant therapy, and its impact on management - iv.
 Preparation of the patient for rectal cancer resection - v.
-The surgical treatment options for rectal cancer, including local excision, transanal microsurgery (TEMS), transanal minimally invasice surgery (TAMIS), and total mesorectal excision, demonstrating knowledge of the techniques, indications, limitations, risks and outcomes
+The surgical treatment options for rectal cancer, including local excision, transanal microsurgery (TEMS), transanal minimally invasive surgery (TAMIS), and total mesorectal excision, demonstrating knowledge of the techniques, indications, limitations, risks, and outcomes.
+They should know about the new investigational technique of transanal total mesorectal excision (TaTME).

 - vi.
-The role of minimally invasive techniques, including robotics and transanal TME, in the surgical management of rectal cancer - vii.
-The indications, contraindications, and technique of sphincter preservation surgery, colonic J pouch or coloplasty, and intersphincteric dissection - viii.
-The outcome of surgery and the long-term prognosis of rectal cancer based on intraoperative and histopathologic findings - ix.
-The most common complication of the procedures and their timely management f.
-Adjuvant Therapy and Surveillance for Colon and Rectal Cancer
+The role of minimally invasive techniques, including robotics and transanal TME, in the surgical management of rectal cancer. - vii.
+The indications, contraindications, and technique of sphincter preservation surgery, colonic J pouch or coloplasty, and intersphincteric dissection. - viii.
+The outcome of surgery and the long-term prognosis of rectal cancer based on intraoperative and histopathologic findings. - ix.
+The most common complication of the procedures and their timely management.